History of the Jews in Thessaloniki: Deportation

 To carry out this operation, the Nazi authorities dispatched two specialists in the field, Alois Brunner and Dieter Wisliceny, who arrived on February 6, 1943.
 They immediately applied the Nuremberg laws in all their rigor, imposing the display of the yellow badge and drastically restricting the Jews' freedom of movement.
-Toward the end of February 1943, they were rounded up in three Nazi ghettos (Kalamaria, Singrou and Vardar / Agia Paraskevi) and then transferred to a transit camp, called the Baron Hirsch ghetto or camp, which was adjacent to a train station.
+Toward the end of February 1943, they were rounded up in three Nazi ghettos (Kalamaria, Singrou and Vardar / Agia Paraskevi) and then transferred to a transit camp, called the “Baron Hirsch ghetto” or camp, which was adjacent to a train station.
 There, the death trains were waiting.
 To accomplish their mission, the SS relied on the Jewish Ghetto Police created for the occasion, led by Vital Hasson, which was the source of numerous abuses against the rest of the Jews.

 The first convoy departed on March 15.
 Each train carried 1000–4000 Jews across the whole of central Europe, mainly to Auschwitz.
 A total of 48,974 Greek Jews, most from Salonika, would eventually be sent to the camp, where nearly all perished.
 A convoy of 4,000 Jews also left for Treblinka.
+It was estimated that 50,000 Salonika Jews had been deported by May 25, 1943.
 The Jewish population of Salonika was so large that the deportation took several months until it was completed, which occurred on August 7 with the deportation of Chief Rabbi Zvi Koretz and other notables to the Bergen-Belsen concentration camp, under relatively good conditions.
 In the same convoy were 367 Jews protected by their Spanish nationality, who had a unique destiny: they were transferred from Bergen-Belsen to Barcelona, and then Morocco, with some finally reaching the British Mandate of Palestine.